agisga/coding_notes/ubuntu/nvidia_cuda_cudnn_etc.md

 - For Ubuntu 20.04 use <https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=deblocal>
 - This online tool also allows for the choice of many different environments and OSs to get specialized instructions.

-**To install CUDA 11.2.2 on Ubuntu 18.04 run the following commands in the terminal:**
+**For example, to install CUDA 11.2.2 on Ubuntu 18.04 run the following commands in the terminal:**

 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1804/x86_64/cuda-ubuntu1804.pin